auth0/docs/articles/api-auth/dynamic-client-registration.md

 ### Update the login page

-To use the Auth0's [Universal Login](/hosted-pages/login) with the Dynamic Client feature, you need to use at least version `10.7.x` of Lock, and set `__useTenantInfo: config.isThirdPartyClient` when instantiating Lock.
+To use the Auth0's [Universal Login](/hosted-pages/login) with the Dynamic Application feature, you need to use at least version `10.7.x` of Lock, and set `__useTenantInfo: config.isThirdPartyClient` when instantiating Lock.

 Sample script: